Areeb297/Data-Collection-Pipeline/README.md

 ## Milestone 5

 With this milestone, we add additional code to prevent our scraper from rescraping the data e.g., check if the product id already exists in the scraped dictionary.
 Moreover, we containerize our application where we use create a docker image for our webscraper so to avoid "it works on my machine" problem where all the required packages are installed using a requirements.txt file and dockerfile is used to build the docker image on top of a Python 3.8 image where it installs chromedriver and copies all the local files in the webscraper directory to the docker image.
 We can then run the docker image in a container and push it to dockerhub.
+This image is publicly accessible on DockerHub and can be pulled as follows: docker pull areeb297/amazon:latest

 Afterward, we pull the image into our EC2 Ubuntu instance and we can run our scraper there using headless mode.
 To run the python file inside a docker container and EC2 instance, we need to add several arguments such as headless mode, no sandbox, set the window size to be able to capture all web elements etc. Shown below is a code snippet of how we add those options to be able to run the code using docker.
 Additionally, we show the code which prevents rescraping of products: